Love French Food

 The most notable regions are those that produce Cru, a wine for which demand is steadily increasing around the world.
 Although the terroir of each of these regions varies, they are generally composed of granite and schist, which encourages more earthy tones such as wood and smoke, and also better-growing conditions for the Gamay grapes.
 These regions, from north to south, are:

-• Saint-Amour: This village is known for two different styles of wine, a fruity, light-bodied bottle and also a rich, spicy variety, which is better suited to aging.
+• Saint-Amour: This village is known for two different styles of wine, a fruity, light-bodied bottle and also a wide, spicy variety, which is better suited to aging.

 • Juliénas: Similar to Saint-Amour, Juliénas can produce both fruity notes, such as peach and strawberry, but also spicier notes, such as cinnamon.